davdiv/grunt-browserify/README.md

         entries: ['src/**/*.js'],
         prepend: ['<banner:meta.banner>'],
         append: [],
+        initHook: function (bundle) {
+          // Do something with bundle just after its initialization },
         hook: function (bundle) {
-          // Do something with bundle
+          // Do something with bundle just before its bundle method is called }
-        }

       }
     }
 ```